Willson Contreras Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.47 team ERA ranks 17th across all MLB pitching staffs.
+- The Diamondbacks pitching staff is 21st in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks rank 23rd in baseball in home runs given up (22 total, 1.4 per game).
+- The Diamondbacks' 4.38 team ERA ranks 15th across all league pitching staffs.

-- Kelly gets the start for the Diamondbacks, his fourth of the season.
-He is 0-2 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched.
+- The Diamondbacks rank 24th in baseball in home runs surrendered (23 total, 1.4 per game).

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty went six innings, surrendering three earned runs while allowing only one hit.
+- The Diamondbacks will look to Jameson (2-0) in his second start of the season.

-- In three games this season, the 34-year-old has put up a 4.11 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .196 to his opponents.
+- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he tossed four scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.